biocatiit/website/content/pages/users_apply.rst

     are are the primary measure of scientific output.
 Properly documented publications insure that funds are available to continue operating the facility.

-#.
-Refine Your Experiment

-    Most of our experimenters return for subsequent experiments.
-Keep in touch with your  `user liaison <{filename}/pages/contact.rst>`_ and follow through on proposed modifications to your experiment.
-It is very important that ideas for improving your experiment are not lost between visits.